MarkVoitov/cpu_vs_gpu_vs_tpu/README.md

-Second notebook train a model to classify images of flowers on Google's lightning-fast Cloud TPUs.
+Second notebook trains a model to classify images of flowers on Google's lightning-fast Cloud TPUs.

 https://cloud.google.com/tpu/